thrly/cv/cv/cv.md

 **Fullstack Software Developer • JavaScript • React • Node.js**

 Creative and technically skilled junior software developer transitioning from a successful academic career in music technology and creative coding.
-After a decade of designing and teaching modules involving programming, music technology, and interactive multimedia, I am now focused software development.
+After a decade of designing and teaching modules involving programming, music technology, and interactive multimedia, I am now focusing on software development.
 I bring excellent communication, project management, and problem-solving skills, along with a growing portfolio of hands-on development projects.

 ## Education